How We Rank New Cars | How We Rank Used Cars

 We combine two types of information: published reviews from respected automotive critics and safety and reliability data from third-party sources.

-For each new car in the U.S. News rankings, our editors analyze credible reviews about the new car to come up with a score representing what professional critics says about it.
+For each new car in the U.S. News rankings, our editors analyze credible reviews about the new car to assign a score that represents what professional critics say about it.
 The reviews are gathered from major newspapers, magazines and automotive websites.
 For each third-party review, we score the car on three different components: